ASX 200 Chart

-The S&P/ASX 200 (XJO) is Australia’s leading share market index and contains the top 200 ASX listed companies by way of float-adjusted market capitalisation.
+The S&P/ASX 200 (XJO) is Australia’s leading share market index and contains the top 200 ASX listed companies by float-adjusted market capitalisation.
 It accounts for 81% of Australia's equity market (September 2023).

 The high percentage of market representation gives the index a dual function:

 • To provide an accurate benchmark for the stock market as a whole